 ii.
-During the fiscal year 2023, the Board of Directors, following a favorable report from the Audit, Risk, and Compliance Committee, authorized hiring THE POOL GUEST, S.L. and THE POOL TALENT MANAGEMENT for the provision of Services of searching for artist and directing work for TV programs to Lacoproductora (a PRISA Group company).
-The amount of 73 thousand euros included in the previous table corresponds to the services that were recorded in the consolidated financial statements for 2023.
+During the fiscal year 2024, the Board of Directors, following a favorable report from the Audit, Risk, and Compliance Committee, authorized hiring THE POOL GUEST, S.L. and THE POOL TALENT MANAGEMENT for the provision of Services of searching for artist and directing work for TV programs to Lacoproductora and Podium Podcast, S.L.
+(PRISA Group companies).
+The amount of 37 thousand euros included in the previous table corresponds to the services that were recorded in the consolidated financial statements for 2024.